 Whipped Ganache

 Let’s take chocolate ganache 1 step further.
 Did you know that you can beat ganache into a whipped frosting consistency?
-Think whipped buttercream, but not as sweet or heavy.
+Think of the whipped buttercream from this vanilla sheet cake, but not as sweet or heavy.
 Once the chocolate ganache cools completely, whip it on medium-high speed until light in color and fluffy in texture, about 4 minutes.
 Now you have a decadent mousse-like frosting without an onslaught of extra sugar.
 It’s REALLY good!

 You can pipe the whipped ganache, too.
 I used Ateco 844 piping tip in this next photo.